Subdural Hematoma: What You Need to Know

 Symptoms to watch for

-If you or someone close to you exhibits these symptoms after a head injury, seek medical attention immediately.
+If you or someone close to you experiences these symptoms after a head injury, seek immediate medical attention.

 Diagnosis

-• Computed tomography (CT): A quick and effective method to detect bleeding.
+• Computed tomography (CT): Quick and effective method to identify bleeding.

 • Magnetic resonance imaging (MRI): Useful for detecting older or smaller hematomas.